nedimf/NightTime/README.md

 ## About

-Night Time is tool built in Python 2 .It is simple utality tool for chaning bacgkround on Deepin OS automaticly based on user timezone.
-This application doesnt record any data to externel or internal databases.
-Night Time checks algoritham evry hour.Keep it in your process thread.
+Night Time is tool built in Python 2 .It is simple utality tool for chaning background on Deepin OS automaticly based on user timezone.
+This application doesn't record any data to externel or internal databases.
+Night Time checks algoritham when time is to change.Keep it in your process thread.

 #### Lunching at startup of system